-Below are 19 books that I consider essential reading* for understanding the nature of the Jihadism** problem and formulating the toughest and most strategic CT approach (as opposed to only tactical) during the Trump administration.
+Below are 19 books that I consider essential reading* for understanding the nature of the Jihadism** problem and formulating the toughest and most strategic CT approach (as opposed to only tactical) during the new administration.

 As a doctor will say, correctly diagnosing the cause of a problem is the key to figuring out how to stop it from happening.

 First, to put the following list in context, my basic analysis of “what Jihadism is:”